 Everyday things can still spring a surprise, cant they, IHM?
 And such a pretty surprise too! :)

 Sunita, I grow Camellias, so I was thinking of the tea plant.
 Sasanqua has similar flowers.
 It must be a show on a teaplantation.
 Or do they take them of from the plant, or are they used for something else?

 Ah! but of course, a camellia grower would immediately spot the plant, right Trudi?
 Actually till date I had never spotted the blooms of the tea-plant though I've visited tea-growing regions fairly frequently.
 I guess all that plucking of "two-leaves-and-a-bud" keeps it bare of flowers normally.

 High Ranges, not Sri Lankan, Amila ;D

 Hi, hope you enjoyed reading this post?
-Leave a comment; I love hearing from you.But please note ... if there's a link in the comment, it will not be approved for publishing (sorry, but I'm getting way too much spam with links).
+Tell me what you think about this post; I love hearing from you.But please note ... if there's a link in the comment, it will not be approved for publishing (sorry, but I'm getting way too much spam with links).